AndrewEllis93/Print-Tuning-Guide/README.md

     - **X *and* Y** linear rails
     - **A *and* B** belts *(rare)*
     - **A *and* B** motors *(rare)*

+## Slicer is Putting Heating G-codes in the Wrong Place/Order
+You have two options.
+- [Pass variables to `PRINT_START`](https://github.com/AndrewEllis93/Ellis-PIF-Profile#passing-variables-to-print_start) (allows the most control, but is more complex)
+- [Force g-code ordering](https://github.com/AndrewEllis93/Ellis-PIF-Profile#controlling-when-temperature-g-codes-are-sent-without-passing-variables) (only allows changing the g-code order, but is easy to set up)
 ## Small Infill Areas Look Overextruded

 ![](Images/Troubleshooting/SmallAreas.png)